posthtml/express-posthtml/README.md

 ```

 ### Extend
 If views share common plugins (e.g [BEM](https://github.com/rajdee/posthtml-bem)), but view specific additions are necessary, use the extend option.
-This 'extends' the global setup with the local plugins as specified in the respective route.
+Now the global setup is used and will be extended with the local plugins of the respective route.

 ```javascript
 app.set('view options', [ PostHTML Global Plugins ])